The Cult of Copy

 We need to be able to fake empathy for situations we have never been in.

-We need to be able to fake sympathy for suffering in anonymous strangers reading our work that we will never meet.
+We need to be able to fake sympathy for the suffering of anonymous strangers reading our work that we will never meet.

 We need to be able to fake the experience and knowledge and authority of experts who have walked down paths we only know by the stories they tell us – tell us only to prepare us for embellishing and polishing those tales for publication.